 JASC joins the Asian American Coalition of Chicago to celebrate the Lunar New Year and promote Asian American empowerment and advancement.
 The host community rotates each year from among members of the Asian American Coalition.
 The celebration is held in February each year.

-Nikkei Community Picnic
+Japanese Community Picnic

 In 2006, JASC, the Chicago chapter of the Japanese American Citizens League, and Tohkon Judo Academy decided to resurrect a beloved memory of many Sansei (third generation Japanese Americans) by hosting an old-fashioned community picnic, bringing together all segments and generations of the Japanese American community.
 The event was a rousing success.